 Nonetheless, Personal Care Assistants (PCA)s provide a beneficial service to people who previously cared for themselves and handled basic life functions on their own but now rely on someone else to help them.
 Skilled and compassionate Personal Care Assistants (PCA)s have a way of developing a relationship and building trust with people who need their services.

-Services Provided by a Personal Care Assistants (PCA)
+Services Provided by a Personal Care Assistants / Aide (PCA)

 A Personal Care Assistants (PCA) offers personal care services that are part of a client’s established plans of care.
 PCAs provide services that include helping clients:

 - Maintain their personal hygiene by assisting them with bathing, dressing, grooming

 - Handle toileting and incontinence care